Image by jarekgrafik

 About The Author

 Tracie Ann Robinson is a woman on a mission of self discovery.
-She was recently divorced having been married her whole adult life (at the time this article was written she was 31).
+At the time this article was written she was 31.
 She is a professional woman and writes part-time with the goal of sharing her relationship experience and insights.
 She has written several other articles for InnerSelf Magazine.
 She can be reached at: [email protected]